Prepare for your application

-The Applicant should share their activity description and budget with their institution’s AMICAL representative before submitting the form to ensure that the representative will endorse it.
+- The Applicant should share the title, budget and responses to the Overview and Timeline questions with their institution’s AMICAL representative before submitting the form to ensure that the representative will endorse it.

-The AMICAL representative will receive a copy of the submitted form.
-The representative should forward this to firstname.lastname@example.org with a brief statement that they endorse it, meaning that they believe it responds adequately to the review criteria.
+- The AMICAL representative will receive a copy of the submitted form.
+They must forward this to firstname.lastname@example.org with a brief statement that they endorse it, meaning that they believe it responds adequately to the review criteria.

 Applications are evaluated according to the review criteria.
 The Review Committee may call on a standing committee chair to provide an expert opinion on applications related to a committee’s work.
 The chair may in turn seek input from their committee members if necessary.